Abhishek98765/IBM-Call-for-Code-Challenge-Demand-Forecasting-For-Food-Supply-Chain-Using-LSTM-Neural-Networks/README.md

 # SBSPS-Challenge-3563-Demand-Forecasting-for-food-supply-chain-using-LSTM-neural-networks
 Ensure the required libraries are installed

-Run app.py after installing the requirements
+Run app.py after installing the requirements- Tensorflow 1.14, flask, numpy, pandas, scikit-learn, keras

 Place the local URL in the browser